-It’s a perfect day: the sun is shining and you’re heading climbing with some friends.
-You arrive at the foot of the wall, pack your things and get climbing.
+It’s a perfect day: the sun is shining and you’re going climbing with some friends.
+You arrive at the foot of the wall, unpack your things and get climbing.
 It’s your turn to belay first, which isn’t too bad because the sun is so beautiful and a bumblebee is flying around entertaining you as your friends tell stories; life is beautiful.
 Then suddenly the wind turns and you think Hm, that’s not wildflowers that I can smell.

 At some point during the morning, you feel a twinge in your bladder.
 You run a few metres into the forest and behind the next bush hides a frightening sight – it’s a minefield!
 White ‘flags’ lined up in rows warn against continuing along this path.
 You realise where that smell was coming from.
 Going any further is not an option.

 The more people climbing, the greater the problem of what they leave behind.
 But while it’s relatively easy to dispose of cigarette butts, bottles, paper waste and other rubbish, and these kinds of things will often be picked up by kind passers by, getting rid of poo is a little… harder.
 Yet this waste is more problematic; not only does it look and smell bad, it can also become a real threat to the environment as well as human and animal health.

 “It’s completely natural and will decay, so why clean it up?”
 This is true, but few people realise that it takes a long time for these things to decay.
 Tissue, for example, takes about three months.
 Excrement doesn’t take so long, but will still be lingering after about two weeks.